fanzhanglab/singlecell_functions/README.md

 # singlecell_functions

-Create generalized functions to be used to analyze single-cell datasets.
+- Create generalized functions to be used to analyze different single-cell datasets.
+- Example code for single-cell QC, visualization, etc